ye-kyaw-thu/Spectrograms-of-Myanmar-Speech/README.md

 Spectrograms of Myanmar consonant and vowel audios that I recorded at University of Computer Studies Banmaw (UC Banmaw), Banmaw, Kachin State, Myanmar.
 For the 22 consonants and 12 vowels, I prepared audio files by recording 45 female and 37 male speakers, including native speakers as well as other national ethnic races such as Kachin, Shan, and Rakhine, using a MacBook Air built-in microphone.
 The spectrograms of the audio files were extracted using the Sound eXchange (SoX, Swiss
 Army knife of sound processing programs) command line utility.
 I used these spectrograms for the Transfer Learning experiments.

+Please note recording was done inside a hall and containing some noises such as mouse click sound.

 # Files and Folders

 consonant/ (spectrograms of 22 classes of Myanmar consonant sounds)